Franklin Adult Coed Softball Rules (Adopted 2019) amended 4/2023

 33) Homerun rule, each team will allow be allowed to hit 3 homeruns per game, the next homerun will be counted as an out. ***The exception to this rule will be if we are in a 1 for 1 situation.
 Meaning, both teams are at 3 homeruns.
 The next team can hit a homerun and so can the other team.
 It would be in the team’s best interest to have at least 1 wood and 1 single wall bat on hands at all times.

 34) Playoffs: ***This rule is open to change

 All teams will make the playoffs.
-Teams 4 and 5 will start the tournament, the winning team will advance as the four seed, regardless to seeding prior to the start of the tournament.
-Which will leave, Team 2vs3 and Team 1vs.4, with the winner of each of those advancing to the Championship game.
-Tiebreakers for seeding for the playoff positions are as follows: If it is between two teams: First, head to head record.
+Tiebreakers for seeding for the playoff positions are as follows: If it is between two teams: First, head-to-head record.
 Second, win loss record.
 Third, will be RS, leaving fourth to RA.
 Lastly, if needed, lottery (team names from a hat performed by the commissioner with Rule Committee members as witnesses).
-For three or more teams: First, aggregate head to head records.
+For three or more teams: First, aggregate head-to-head records.
 Second, tournament run differential (runs for subtracted by runs against) with a maximum differential of four runs per game.
 Third, lottery (team names from a hat performed by the commissioner with Rule Committee members as witnesses).